herbestrella/herbestrella.github.io/_posts/2023-10-24-vmc-on-aws-vpn-connectivity.md

 - L2VPN Client using the "NSX Autonomous Edge"
     - [Using NSX Autonomous Edge to extend L2 networks from on-prem to VMC on AWS](https://jonamiki.com/2021/09/03/using-nsx-autonomous-edge-to-extend-l2-networks-to-the-cloud-without-vds-vmware-vsphere-enterprise-plus-licenses/)

-Summary: I ended up going with a Route Based VPN with BGP for my setup, I discovered some limitations with the Palo Alto I was using and going with Policy Based, I believe I have to use ProxyIDs if I want it to work but I stopped short there and switched to BGP which was a few additional configurations.
+Summary: I ended up going with a Route Based VPN with BGP for my setup, I discovered some limitations with the Palo Alto and Policy Based IPSec VPN, I believe I have to use ProxyIDs if I want it to work.
+The best option left for me was doing a Route Based IPSec VPN with BGP.

 ## Configure Palo Alto